Summarized Biography

 Seminars

 He works in a relatively new research field, which is named Artificial Life.
 The main goal of this kind of research is the simulation and synthesis of living systems into a computer in order to understand "life as it is" and "life as it could be" (Langton, 1989).
-His current interest is in simulating evolution of body and brain/mind modularity in complex organisms by means of artificial neural networks and genetic algorithms (Calabretta & Parisi, in press; Wagner, Mezey & Calabretta, in press; Calabretta et al., 2000).
-(Neural networks are computational models of the brain which controls organisms' behavior; genetic algorithms are computational models of Darwinian evolution.)
+His current interest is in simulating evolution of body and brain/mind modularity in complex organisms by means of artificial neural networks and genetic algorithms (Calabretta & Neirotti, 2015;Calabretta, Di Ferdinando, Parisi & Keil, 2008; Calabretta, 2007; Calabretta, Di Ferdinando & Parisi, 2004).

 During these years, Calabretta has published more than 60 papers, has presented his research at more than 50 conferences, workshops and presentations.
-Calabretta's research was several times featured in national newspapers and in RAI, Italian Public Television (for example, see here, here and here).
+Calabretta's research was several times featured in national newspapers and in RAI, Italian Public Television (for example, see here and here).

 He has delivered, as an invited speaker, series of lectures on topics ranging from evolution, learning and development to evolution of generalization in cognitive tasks.
-His papers have been cited (see citations on Google Scholar) in journals such as Nature, Science, Artificial Life, Cognition, Cognitive Science, Trend in Cognitive Sciences, The American Naturalist, Philosophical Transactions of The Royal Society B: Biological Sciences, Proceedings of the National Academy of Sciences, and in book such as “Phenotypic Integration: Studying the Ecology and Evolution of Complex Phenotypes (Oxford University Press), “Evolutionary Robotics” (MIT Press), Evolutionary Ethics and Contemporary Biology” (Cambridge University Press), “Principles of Brain Evolution” (Sinuaer), “Reviewing Linguistic Thought: Converging Trends for the 21st Century” (Press e Mouton), Philosophy of Biology (Elsevier).
+His papers have been cited (see citations on Google Scholar) in journals such as Nature, Science, Artificial Life, Cognition, Cognitive Science, Trend in Cognitive Sciences, The American Naturalist, Philosophical Transactions of The Royal Society B: Biological Sciences, Proceedings of the National Academy of Sciences, and in book such as "Phenotypic Integration: Studying the Ecology and Evolution of Complex Phenotypes" (Oxford University Press), "Evolutionary Robotics" (MIT Press), "Evolutionary Ethics and Contemporary Biology" (Cambridge University Press), "Principles of Brain Evolution" (Sinuaer), "Reviewing Linguistic Thought: Converging Trends for the 21st Century" (Press e Mouton), "Philosophy of Biology" (Elsevier).

-Recently José B. Pereira-Leal and Sarah A. Teichmann of the ‘Laboratory of Molecular Biology, Structural Studies Division’ at Cambridge University (the so called laboratory of Nobel laureates), provided strong support for Calabretta et al.'s (2000) hypothesis on the evolution of modularity:
+Recently Jose' B. Pereira-Leal and Sarah A. Teichmann of the "Laboratory of Molecular Biology, Structural Studies Division" at Cambridge University (the so called laboratory of Nobel laureates), provided strong support for Calabretta et al.'s (2000) hypothesis on the evolution of modularity:

 "Duplication of modules has been shown to be an efficient mechanism for the generation of functional innovation in the field of artificial intelligence, but has not been studied in biological networks.
 Therefore, we ask whether module duplication occurs in cellular networks.
 We developed a generic framework for the analysis of module duplication, and use it in a large-scale analysis of Saccharomyces cerevisiae protein complexes. [...]
 The mechanisms that underlie the evolution of functional modules are largely unknown.
 Theoretical simulations in neural networks have shown that duplication and specialization of en-tire modules is an effective mode of network growth (Calabretta et al. 1998, 2000). [...]
 These results strongly support the view that complex duplication is a mechanism by which evolution generates functional specialization.
 This extends what has been found previously for duplication of individual genes (Prince and Pickett 2002), and is in agreement with the behavior of artificial systems such as neural networks (Calabretta et al. 2000)" (Pereira-Leal & Teichnmann, 2006, pp. 552 and 557).